Jon Morgan

 1. Self-Funding

-There can be some risk connected with this approach - if the business fails, you may lose some or all of your own assets.
+There can be some risk associated with this approach; if the business fails, you may lose some or all of your own assets.

 However, if it is successful, you will have complete control over the company and no outside investors to answer to.

-You can reduce the risk of self-funding by making regular payments back to yourself from the business profits.
+To reduce the risk of self-funding, I encourage clients to make regular payments back to themselves from business profits.
 That way, you will ensure that you don't lose everything if things go wrong.

 2. Rollovers as Business Startups (ROBS)